Multimodal Integration Challenges in Emotionally Expressive Child Avatars for Training Applications: Methodology

 Regarding familiarity with virtual environments and avatars, a significant portion of participants reported interacting "Occasionally" (32 participants, 45.7\%).
 Other interaction frequencies included "Rarely" (15 participants, 21.4\%), "Frequently" (12 participants, 17.1\%), and "Very frequently" (9 participants, 12.9\%).
 A small fraction (2 participants, 2.9\%) reported "Never" interacting with avatars.
 This demographic profile indicates a sample primarily composed of young to middle-aged adults from diverse professional domains, possessing a general, though not necessarily expert-level, familiarity with avatar interactions.

 Participants viewed a series of six high-definition video clips, the presentation order of which was counterbalanced to avoid order effects.
 In these clips, the avatars expressed three emotional states: sadness, anger, and joy (see Figure~\ref{fig:emotion-scripts}).
 These specific emotions were selected as they represent a range of valence and arousal levels and are relevant emotions that children might express in sensitive interview contexts.
-In the audio+visual condition, speech was synthesized using OpenAI’s TTS system to ensure consistent vocal tone and emotionally rich delivery.
-Since child or adolescent voices were not available, we used a young adult female voice for both avatars.
+In the audio+visual condition, speech was synthesized using two different TTS systems: OpenAI’s TTS\footnote{\url{https://ttsopenai.com/}} for the \textit{Emory} avatar and NaturalReaders\footnote{\url{https://www.naturalreaders.com/}} for the \textit{Amelia} avatar.
+We evaluated several available text-to-speech options and selected these two voices based on their perceived suitability, as judged by two of the researchers.
+Although child-like voices were technically available, a young adult female voice was ultimately preferred for both avatars due to its better perceptual match with the visual and emotional characteristics of the characters.
 This choice was supported by findings from our prior studies~\cite{salehi2022more}, which showed that female voices can be effectively used to represent child characters in training scenarios, regardless of gender.
+Additionally, we found the child-like voices to be overly juvenile in tone and pitch, which created a mismatch with the avatars’ appearance and demeanor, both of which were designed to resemble pre-teens or young adolescents rather than very young children.

 The six video clips were generated using the described system architecture.
 For the audio+visual condition, the scripts were synthesized into audio, and this audio was processed by NVIDIA Audio2Face to generate facial animation data.
 This animation data was then applied to the MetaHuman avatars in Unreal Engine 5 and rendered into video clips.
 For the visual-only condition, the same facial animation data was applied to the avatars and rendered into video clips without the synthesized audio track.